-The National Policy on Climate Change was adopted in January 2013.
-The policy aims to The National Green Growth Plan was released in 2017 with the aim of outlining the major steps for Jordan's transition to a green economy, with emphasis on the importance of enabling the environment for green growth.
+The National Green Growth Plan was released in 2017 with the aim of outlining the major steps for Jordan's transition to a green economy, with emphasis on the importance of enabling the environment for green growth.

 The Amman Resilience Strategy was published in 2017, setting out the vision for a resilient Amman and the pillars, goals and actions that will help achieve resilience.